 Customer relationship management (CRM): CRM software such as Salesforce runs structured data through analytical tools to create new data sets for businesses to analyze customer behavior and preferences.

-There are numerous benefits – and a handful of drawbacks – to using structured data.
+Structured data offers plenty of benefits, but it’s not without limitations.
 To help you get a better idea of whether structured data is right for your own project goals, consider the following advantages and disadvantages:

 Pros | Cons |